The "Park and Recreation" cast is reunited for a special coronavirus episode - Go Tech Daily

 “I sent a desired email to the cast and they all returned to me within 45 minutes,” he said.
 “Our old” Parks and Rec “team has put together another 30 minute slice of Pony’s life [quarantined].
 I hope everyone enjoys it.
 Please donate! “

-According to the website, Food Supply America will set up the COVID-19 Fund in March, which will help Foodbank “get the resources it needs to serve the most vulnerable members of the community during this difficult time.”
-Helped.
+Feedbank America founded the COVID-19 Fund in March to help food banks “get the resources they need to serve the most vulnerable members of the community during this difficult time.” .

 According to the release, State Farm and Subaru of America will each contribute $ 150,000.
-A total of $ 500,000 donations will be matched by May 21 with NBCUniversal and writers, producers and casts from “Parks and Recreation”.
+NBCUniversal and “Parks and Recreation” writers, producers, and casts will also be present and will contribute a total of $ 500,000 by May 21.

 .
 [TagsToTranslate] NBC